 Around 1 in 20 children have a squint.
 It usually appears before the age of five and is picked up in routine eye checks.
 They can be treated with glasses and eye exercises.
 If these don’t work, surgery may be needed to move the muscles that control the eye.

-Astigmatism is a minor eye condition that causes blurred or distorted vision.
+Astigmatism can cause blurred or distorted vision.

 It occurs when the cornea or lens isn’t a perfectly curved shape (more like a rugby ball than a football).
 It is very common, many people who wear glasses will have some degree of astigmatism.